- Training Model and Philosophy

 The Baylor Counseling Center provides formal after-hours emergency services.
 Staff, interns, and practicum students all provide this coverage on a rotating basis for a week at a time.
 Interns will be the first contact by phone, with senior staff serving as support, supervisors, and back up for the next line of phone contact.
 After-hours on-call coverage is done by phone.
 Therapists assess the concern and provide appropriate interventions.

-Interns provided this supervision experience, first co-supervising with senior staff and then gradually providing more and more of the supervision on their own.
+Interns provide this supervision experience, first co-supervising with senior staff and then gradually providing more and more of the supervision on their own.
 As part of their supervisory duties, interns are responsible for both the client care and the professional development of the practicum student.
-This will include reviewing videotapes and/or observing therapy sessions.
-Interns as supervisors are also responsible for reviewing all practicum trainee case notes.
-Practicum supervision by each intern is supervised in the Supervision of Supervision Seminar and 2) through the Co-Supervision Model.
+This will include reviewing videotapes.
+Interns as supervisors in training are also responsible for reviewing all practicum trainee case notes.
+Practicum supervision by each intern is supervised in the Supervision of Supervision Seminar and 2) through the Tridactic-Supervision Model.

 Strong supervision is a highlight of our training program and we believe it to be the most essential element of what we offer.
 Each intern receives 2 hours per week of regularly scheduled supervision from a licensed psychologist.
 Additional unscheduled supervision and consultation with the supervisor and other staff members are available and encouraged.
 Although individual supervision may focus primarily on an intern’s counseling cases, diversity, ethics and other professional issues are valuable parts of these discussions.